 - Open the Microsoft Management Console (MMC).

 - In the console, select File>Add/Remove Snap-in...

-- Add Certificate Templates to the list of selected snap-ins in the Console root.
+- Use the Add > button to add Certificate Templates to the list of selected snap-ins then click OK to save the change.

-- Open the Certificate Templates snap-in, right-click on the Smartcard User template, and select Duplicate Template.
+- Open the Certificate Templates snap-in, right-click on Smartcard User template, and select Duplicate Template.

 - On the Windows Server, open the Certification Authority console.

 - In the left navigation pane, right-click on the machine name and select Properties.

 - Go to the Policy Module tab, click the Properties... button, and make sure the "Follow the settings in the certificate template, if applicable.
 Otherwise, automatically issue the certificate" option is checked for Request Handling.